Andrei-hub11/EcomifyAPI/README.md

-# Ecomify API

-A scalable, secure e-commerce backend API built with .NET 8 and Clean Architecture principles.

 ## Project Overview

 Ecomify API is a conceptual e-commerce solution developed as a personal project to explore modern software architecture and .NET development practices.
 While not intended for production use, it showcases key features of scalable, secure, and maintainable web applications.